mklemm/jaxb-xpath-evaluator/README.md

 Specify the class
     net.codesup.jaxb.xpath.Evaluator
-in an "evaluator" element of a jaxb-format-plugin configuration, then annotate your XSD complexTypes with the "expression" binding customization, setting the "select" attribute to an XPath expression, and it will generate an additional method in your generated class that returns the result of
+in an "evaluator" element of a jaxb-expression-plugin configuration, then annotate your XSD complexTypes with the "expression" binding customization, setting the "select" attribute to an XPath expression, and it will generate an additional method in your generated class that returns the result of